kemasuda/acheron/README.md

-ages of Kepler stars with (and without) rotational modulation
+:hourglass_flowing_sand: ages of Kepler stars with (and without) rotational modulation :star:

 ## Detectabiltiy of rotational modulation as a function of age

-Code for reproducing the analyses in: "Detectability of Rotational Modulation in Kepler Sun-like Stars as a Function of Age," (Masuda 2022b, ApJ submitted).
+Code for: "Detectability of Rotational Modulation in Kepler Sun-like Stars as a Function of Age," (Masuda 2022b, ApJ submitted).

 - cks_frot: infer the fraction of stars with rotation period detection as a function of mass and age for the CKS stars (Section 3 and 5 of the paper).
 Depends on [jhbayes](https://github.com/kemasuda/jhbayes) for hierarhical modeling.